CANDYlaboratory/candylab.github.io/_pages/about.md

 🦒🦒 Abigail will join the lab as a visiting graduate student this Spring!
 She is a Master student from EPFL, majoring in Life Sciences Engineering.

+🎤 Emma’s cartoon videos on medical imaging are up on the [Martinos Youtube website](https://youtu.be/JYHCcWeSAaQ)!

 <strong>December 2025</strong><br>
 🦒🦒 Leo will join the lab as a research fellow, co-supervised by Prof. Chris Kuzawa from Harvard Evolutionary Biology!
 He is graduating from the Biomedical Engineering PhD program at Johns Hopkins.